Bimmr/20-10-Providence-Changer/README.md

 - After clicking Back in preview it will scroll down page to the item in list
 - Added Notes & Status
 - Added Preview Site link
+- Shows both French and English content in review items
+- Shows if post is custom/vendor provided/siteforward provided
+    - Shows differences if edited and from vendor/siteforward

 Revisions:
 - Adds option to turn revisions table to a full compliance report that includes notes and rejections